macroquest/docs/reference/top-level-objects/tlo-finditembank.md

 [_item_][item] **FindItemBank**[=_name_]

-:   Search for an item in your bank using exact name match (case insensntive).
+:   Search for an item in your bank using exact name match (case insensitive).

     ??? example